“Think about the images’ effects you want to cause on the viewer”

 2. Pieces of nature, e.g. flowers, plants, wood

 It’s proven that plants and wood have a calming effect on humans.
 On top of that comes the fact that nowadays sustainability is becoming more and more important – and this is mostly symbolised by nature’s colours green and brown or respective materials (read more on hues in my #tip no. 9).
 As a brand, using them proves you to be modern and eco-minded, or in other words: trustworthy.
-Additionally, flowers and plants are able to mellow pictures to be more playful, soft and feminine.
+Additionally, flowers and plants are able to mellow pictures to be more playful, soft, and feminine.
 If that fits your brand’s identity, you might want to use this kind of prop.

 3. Food & drinks, e.g. a glass of water, fruit, candy, fast food

 Depending on the type of food or drink, these props can add a certain something to your campaign and define the whole look.
-While a glass of crystal clear water in the model’s hand is creating a pure and minimalist appeal, lollipops or bubblegums are quite a must when it comes to a colourful, cheeky or girly scene.
+While a glass of crystal clear water in the model’s hand appeals pure and minimalist, lollipops or bubblegums are quite a must when it comes to a colourful, cheeky, or girly scene.
 Fruits as props are a classic due to ancient paintings and their crucial role in stories like Snow White or Adam and Eve.
 However, fruit can be used in many different ways – e.g. citrus fruits can create the perfect summer vibe, or be used in a colourful and refreshing context.
 Some fruits happen to be hyped for a while, as it was the case with pineapples recently.
 Then it’s up to you to decide if you like to swing aboard the train, or not.
 Fast food is another topic that is often used in fashion images, maybe because it contrasts the rather skinny ideal of beauty.
 Moreover does fast food and it’s packaging add colourful accents to a photo, or the model shows her- or himself in an edgy way of eating.